d12frosted/elpa-mirror/gnu/orderless-readme.txt

 ─────────────────────────────

   Each component of a pattern can match in any of several matching styles.
-A matching style is simply a function from strings to strings that maps a component to a regexp to match against, so it is easy to define new matching styles.
-The predefined ones are:
+A matching style is a function from strings to regexps or predicates, so it is easy to define new matching styles.
+The value returned by a matching style can be either a regexp as a string, an s-expression in `rx' syntax or a predicate function.
+The predefined matching styles are:

   orderless-regexp
         the component is treated as a regexp that must match somewhere